 Ideally you will want to have your hemp crop sold well in advance of harvest.
 Know your industry and market your crop early in order streamline your harvest and transportation needs to your buyer.

 All of these factors are important to know before you plant any crop.
-Theses considerations are especially important in planning for industrial hemp due to the many factors unique to growing harvesting and curing along with the fact that there are not many pesticides labeled for use on Hemp at this time.
+These considerations are especially important in planning for industrial hemp due to the many factors unique to growing harvesting and curing along with the fact that there are not many pesticides labeled for use on hemp at this time.

 Oops!
 Something went wrong while submitting the form.